LarryNaaa/Technical-Summary/Java/Java Basic/Operators.md

 ### Zero-fill right shift(>>>)
 Shift right by pushing zeroes in from the left and letting the rightmost bits fall off

+## What is the different between & and &&?
+1. & is a bitwise operator and compares each operand bitwise.
+It is a binary AND Operator and copies a bit to the result if it exists in both operands.
+2. && is a logical AND operator and operates on boolean operands.
+If both the operands are true, then the condition becomes true otherwise it is false.